 4th and 5th grade girls and boys have separate classes except during the third weekend of each month when the boys and girls attend a class called “VERITAS.”
 In this class, they learn to answer questions about God, the Bible, faith, and how to live it in the real world.

 Be a part of our children’s ministry opportunities working with children and teaching them about Jesus.
-We need your help during weekend services in classrooms and at the kiosk, and during the week with AWANA and HBA.
+We need your help during weekend services in classrooms and at the Check-in Station, and during the week with AWANA and HBA.